Herpes zoster ophthalmicus: Treatment

 The main goals of treatment for herpes zoster, and HZO, are to reduce the severity and duration of symptoms, since the natural disease course will eventually resolve.
 However, treatment can help with the severity and duration as well as promote healing of skins lesions, and improve quality of life.

 Treatment is usually with antivirals such as acyclovir, valacyclovir, or famcyclovir by mouth.
 There is uncertainty as to the difference in effect between these three antivirals.
 Antiviral eye drops have not been found to be useful.
 These medications work best if started within 3 days of the start of the rash.
-Starting antiviral therapy as early as possible helps slow disease progression and reduces risk of complications.
-In people with widespread infection or weakened immune system, intravenous (IV) acyclovir is recommended, and IV foscarnet may be used if the virus is resistant to acylovir.
+Starting antiviral therapy as early as possible helps slow disease progression and reduces the risk of complications.
+In people with widespread infection or weakened immune systems, intravenous (IV) acyclovir is recommended, and IV foscarnet may be used if the virus is resistant to acyclovir.
 Along with antiviral and pain-relieving medications, doctors may sometimes prescribe corticosteroids to reduce inflammation.
 However, the use of topical or oral corticosteroids remains controversial because the benefits must be weighed against the potential risks, and the evidence of effectiveness is limited.

 Cycloplegics, which are eye drop medications that cause pupil dilation, prevent synechiae, which are adhesions between eye structures, from forming.

 Epidemiology

 The annual incidence of Herpes Zoster is about 3.2 cases per 1000 people in the U.S., with a marked increase in its frequency starting above the age of 60 and reaching the height of its incidence at age 90, about 9 cases per 1000 people.
 Specifically, HZO occurs in about 10% of the estimated 1 million annual herpes zoster cases, with an incidence of 30.9 cases per 100,000 persons, according to one population based cohort study in the U.S. The incidence of HZ has been rising even after the introduction of the chickenpox vaccine.
 Looking more closely, in persons younger than 21 and older than 60, the incidence of HZ and HZO has declined since 2007.
-However the rates have increased in the subgroup of those aged 31-60, resulting in the overall increase of incidence.
+However the rates have increased in the subgroup of those aged 31–60, resulting in the overall increase of incidence.